What is CRM and Why Is It Important?

 Ways to strengthen your company's CRM: Technology

 There are three areas to focus on to strengthen your company's CRM: transparency, responsiveness, and availability.
-No surprises here; technology can be a vital asset in each of these areas.
+There are no surprises here; technology can be a vital asset in these areas.

 Transparency

 CRM software mostly comes with automation baked right in... it's just up to you to configure it.
-These tools can be used to guide the customer through the majority of their buyer's journey, leaving only exceptions or wildly divergent situations for someone to handle manually.
-The software can handle everything from initial contact and data collection and including shipping notices.
+These tools can guide the customer through most of their buyer's journey, leaving only exceptions or wildly divergent situations for someone to handle manually.
+When maintaining your CRM database, the software can handle everything from initial contact to data collection and shipping notices.

 • When a new site visitor signs up for email updates, their contact information is captured and entered into your CRM, which emails the customer a confirmation message.